BeanGreen247/isp/README.md

   - hostsTweaked - The Linux version
   - hostsWindowsTweaked - The Windows version

+The main difference is that the Tweaked version is a cleaner version with allowed social medias such as Facebook, Instagram and Pinterest.

 ### Linux

 /etc/hosts to block all of the ad sites, porn and general junk